bsababu/AI-tool-automation/README.md

 ### Key Features

-- Predict the estimated memory, CPU and network bandwidth.
+- the estimated memory usage, CPU usage, and network bandwidth.

-- loop feedback loop to adjust the configurated resources if there is a change in the source code.
+- loop feedback loop to adjust the configurated resources if there is a change in the source code and for agent analysis references.

 - Source Code Integration extracting: prompting the user to provide the source code of the project (github repository link) and extracting the required resources.

 - generate a configuration file: generating a configuration file based on the extracted information.

+- User-friendly interface: providing a simple and intuitive interface for users to interact with the tool by asking agent.

 ### Technical Requirements

-To build and deploy this tool, the following technologies are required:
+The project is built using the following technologies:

 - Python verion above 3.9.